Jhegson Méndez

-Jhegson Sebastián Méndez Carabalí (born 26 April 1997) is an Ecuadorian professional footballer who plays as a midfielder for Independiente del Valle.
+Jhegson Sebastián Méndez Carabalí (born 26 April 1997) is an Ecuadorian professional footballer who plays as a midfielder for Independiente del Valle and the Ecuador national team.

 Club career

 Independiente del Valle

 Méndez joined the Independiente del Valle academy in 2011.
 By 2014 he had been promoted to the club's B team and made his first-team debut on 7 March 2015 in a victory over L.D.U.
 Loja in the Serie A Primera Etapa.
 After two substitute appearances, Méndez was loaned to Cultural Leonesa in Spain, making one substitute appearance for the club on 29 November 2015.
 Upon his return to the club, Méndez had to wait until gameweek 15 of the 2016 season to play his next game, appearing as a substitute in a defeat to Fuerza Amarilla on 13 May 2016.
 He followed that up by playing the full 90 minutes in six of the final ten games of the Serie A Primera Etapa and a further 12 appearances in the Segunda Etapa as he cemented himself as a first-team regular.